-	On 3 September 2018 version 39 of the IARU Amateur Satellite Coordination Request came into effect.
-The previous versions can no longer be used.
+On 15 May 2020 version 40 of the IARU Amateur Satellite Coordination Request came into effect.
+Earlier versions will no longer be accepted.

 A short information paper is available, providing basic information for IARU Member societies, who act as the Point of Contact for individual amateurs and educational institutes who wish to operate a space station operating in bands allocated to the amateur-satellite service.
 This should be read in conjunction with the more detailed information available.

 IARU aligns Satellite Coordination Guidelines with ITU WRC-15 Decisions